$260 million jail bond issue on ballot for Oklahoma County voters

 “Does [a new jail] make less people die there?
 Does that make less people get bedbugs?
 Does that make less people have more?
 Does it make less people have moldy food?” said Sean Cummings in an interview Thursday.
 Cummings is an activist with The People’s Council for Justice Reform.
 “Bricks and mortar aren’t doing that.
 Plaster is not doing that.
 That’s the employees that are working there.”

-An email from the organization Thursday citied a host of problems, including issues with management, a lack of professional supervision and understaffing.
+An email from the organization Thursday cited a host of problems, including issues with management, a lack of professional supervision and understaffing.

 Cummings said fixing the long term management problems would require more than a new facility.